 It has become clear during the past months that lack of knowledge of the meaning of the word “branch” as used in the Master’s Will and Testament has led to great confusion in certain quarters in the West.

-The word “Ghosn” (plural “Aghṣán”) is an Arabic word, meaning “branch”.
+The word “Ghuṣn” (plural “Aghṣán”) is an Arabic word, meaning “branch”.